Wednesday, November 26, 2025

 How 'Weft wrapping' became 'Wrapping the Warp': An Exploration of Weaving Terminology

-My challenge, today, is in translating the Batak words manirat and bonggit lilit into Indonesian.
+My challenge, today, is in translating the Batak technical weaving terms, manirat and bonggit lilit, into Indonesian.

-My task, now, is, to determine whether these Batak terms mentioned above are available in Indonesian, and if so, whether the Indonesian terms represent the way the Batak understand the terms.
+My task, now, is to search for the Indonesian words for these Batak terms, and if they exist, discern whether they convey what the Batak understand by their terms.
 If there is no ‘official’ translation, or if the translations do not accurately represent the Batak way of understanding their techniques, I must search for words that are more appropriate.
 I do not want Batak readers, upon reading my translation, to be led toward a Western way of seeing their craft tradition.
 This does mean, however, that I must understand the point of view offered by the Indonesian translation in addition to the Batak point of view that I am trying to achieve.
 Translating is not a simple matter of substituting Indonesian words for the Batak or English words.
-I need to understand the baggage of all of the words.
+I need to understand the 'way of seeing' wrapped up in all of the words.

 In short, my task is challenging, if not impossible.
 But I do my best to approach my target.
 I hope not only to assist in building an Indonesian weaving vocabulary, but to point to the logic and value of different vocabularies and embedded perspectives.